truecharts/public/docs/general/reverse-proxy.md

 # Reverse Proxy

 Within TrueCharts our aim is to make it as easy as possible to secure your Apps.
-To support this we Supply a Traefik "Reverse Proxy", which has been preconfigured to provide secure and fast connections.
+To support this we supply a seperate Traefik "Reverse Proxy" app, which has been preconfigured to provide secure and fast connections.

 To use Traefik as a Reverse Proxy, all you have to do is enable "Reverse Proxy" in the App of your choice and fill out a little form.